Matt Hyde (British producer)

-Matthew Paul Hyde is a British record producer, mix engineer, and musician.
-In 2008, he provided mix engineering with Colin Richardson on Slipknot's Grammy Award-nominated albums, All Hope Is Gone and 9.0: Live.
+Matthew Paul Hyde is a British record producer and mixing engineer.
 His studio is based in London.

-Professional background

 Hyde has worked with Gallows, Funeral for a Friend, Bullet for My Valentine, Trivium, Machine Head, As I Lay Dying, Chimaira, Ash, Razorlight, and Dååth.
+In 2008, he provided mix engineering with Colin Richardson on Slipknot's Grammy Award-nominated albums All Hope Is Gone and 9.0: Live.
 His work on Urma Sellinger's debut album was released on 26 January 2012.